-Meghan Markle and Prince Harry are proving yet again why they are the exact kind of royals we need, opening up about their heartbreaking loss in a bid to bring peopole together and to help others realise they aren’t alone in their suffering.
+Meghan Markle and Prince Harry are proving yet again why they are the exact kind of royals we need, opening up about their heartbreaking loss in a bid to bring people together and to help others realize they aren’t alone in their suffering.

 Markle said she was holding the couple’s 18-month-old son, Archie Harrison, when she felt a “sharp cramp” and dropped to the floor holding Archie in her arms.
 “I knew, as I clutched my firstborn child, that I was losing my second,” she wrote.